 Registering to vote

-If you want to vote in the European Parliament elections on 23 May you'll need to need to make sure you have registered by 7 May.
+If you want to vote in the European Parliament elections on 23 May you will have needed to make sure you were registered by 7 May.

-You can no longer register to vote in the 2 May elections.
-You can still register for future elections.
+You can no longer register to vote in the EU Parliament election on 23 May but you can still register for future elections.

 If you are not already registered to vote you can apply online.
 It's simple, quick and secure.